 7. Does the ground slope AWAY from the house?

 Does the house sit at the top or bottom of a hill?
 Where does the water flow around the house?
 Grading is probably one of the few things people check when they go house-hunting.
 Don’t make this mistake!
 Grading that is poor and allows rain and water to sit at the home’s foundation is a recipe for flooding and water damage.
 Grading isn’t cheap to fix.
 Expect to pay upwards of $2,500 to have a professional landscaper or grading professional to regrade the entire perimeter of your home.
-We regraded our entire perimeter this past summer 2012, because of water seeping into the basement, and yep–that’s what we paid–$2,290.
+We regraded our entire perimeter because of water seeping into the basement, and yep–that’s what we paid–$2,290.
 OUCH.
 But we couldn’t take the threat of flooding anymore, and it needed to be fixed immediately!

 8. What do the cars in the neighborhood look like?

 Okay, we’re boarding on something probably unethical, but it’s true.
 Take a look around you.
 If you see broken-down cars, expect to find a broken-down neighborhood.The cars don’t have to be BMWs and Audis.
 But look for late model cars that look well-cared for.
 The quality of the cars, more so than the brand, that people drive in the neighborhood, really can tell you about the quality of a neighborhood.